 Section 10.
 Dean's Role.
 The dean will review the file and may consult with appropriate persons and may obtain and document additional relevant information.
 Once the dean deems the file complete, he or she will prepare a separate report and recommendation.
 The dean will share his or her report and recommendation with the bargaining unit faculty member and allow the faculty member 10 days from the date of receipt of the report to provide responsive material or information, which shall be included in the evaluation file.
-The dean then will submit the complete evaluation file to the Provost or designee.
+The dean then will submit a summary report including dean's recommendation, department head's recommendation, faculty committee report, and faculty member's curriculum vitae, statement, and responsive material or information to the Provost or designee.

 Section 11.
 Provost's Role.
 The Provost or designee will consider the cumulative recommendations received from department faculty, the department or unit head, and the dean, and then will decide the terms and duration of any subsequent appointment of the bargaining unit faculty member.
+Upon Provost review, the summary report will be placed in the faculty member's departmental or college personnel file.